tc39/notes/meetings/2017-03/mar-22.md

 MPT: This seems like a great up-for-grabs.

-LBR: No tests for this.
+LEO: No tests for this.
 This is the most frustrating function I have for Test262, everything is implementation-defined.
 I'm really positive to anything that allows me to write a test on this.

 MLS: The first row there [in table]: shouldn't that also throw an error...OK, so it's callable but you're not going to call it because only one element.